msabdeljalil/Rspec_w_RomanNumerals/README.md

 ### Old-school Roman numerals

 In the early days of Roman numerals, the Roman's didn't bother with any of this new-fangled subtraction 'IX' nonsense.
-No sir, it was straight addition, biggest to littlest--so 9 was written 'VIIII' and so on.
+No sir, it was straight addition, biggest to littlest–so 9 was written 'VIIII' and so on.

-Write a method `to_roman` that when passed an integer between 1 and 3000 (or so) returns a string containing the proper old-school Roman numeral.
+Write a method `to_roman` that when passed an integer between 1 and 3000 returns a string containing the proper old-school Roman numeral.

 In other words, `to_roman(4)` should return the string `'IIII'`.